by John Armstrong

 Following the assassination of JFK Margaret Keating moved into apartment #708 at 1205 St. Charles Street for two years, and then returned to her home at 120 N. Telemachus.

 In Oswald's school file, at Warren Easton High School in New Orleans, there is a note that reads, "We are moving to San Diego" and is dated October 8, 1955.
 This is the first indication that HARVEY Oswald and his caretaker/mother may have moved to San Diego, California in late 1955 or early 1956.
 The second indication comes from Laura Kittrell, who interviewed HARVEY Oswald in early October, 1963 at the Texas Employment Commission.
 HARVEY told Mrs. Kittrell that he had lived in California.
 He said, "It was before I went into the Marines.
-It was when I was just sixteen.
+It was when I was just sixteen [Oswald was 16 on October 18, 1955].
 I had this messenger-boy job in California.
 It was a motor-scooter messenger-boy job, but I worked in the office too, filing and taking care of the mail.
 It was for an investment company, and I worked there six months.
-The name of it was the ETI Realty Company" and Laura remember the name of the city as Encino, Calif.
+The name of it was the ETI Realty Company" and Laura remembered the name of the city as Encino, Calif.
 When Oswald mentioned the name "Murray Chotiner" Laura asked Oswald how he knew the name “Murray Chotiner.”
 She said, “Did you work for Murray Chotiner in California?”
 The young man replied, “He's a crook.”
 Laura wondered how the young man could have known the name of a little-known political figure in another state.
 (Click for more about Kittrell)

 If HARVEY Oswald lived in California in late 1955, as suggested in the note found in his file at Warren Easton High School, and the job description shown in the Folsom Exhibit below, this would explain how he knew about Murray Chotiner.
 The 4/12 "YEARS EXPERIENCE," shown below and listed as one of LHO's "Civilian Occupations," indicates he worked four months (4/12) as an Office Boy, likely for Murray Chotiner in California.
 HARVEY Oswald's only other work experience as a teenager was working in New Orleans at Dolly Shoe.

 NOTE: In the year 2000, JFK researchers William Weston and Stephen Gaal searched for an “ETI Realty" in Encino, CA in 1955-56.
 They did not find "ETI Realty," but did find a company named “Encino Escrow Company” and another company named “Escrow Title Insurance” (possibly ETI ??) located at 16000 Ventura Blvd. and listed in the 1958 telephone directory white pages.
-Additional research is needed on this subject, focusing on companies owned by Murray Chotiner.
+Additional research is needed on this subject, focusing on companies owned or represented by attorney Murray Chotiner.

 While HARVEY, the Marguerite Oswald imposter, and Robert were living at 4936 Collinwood in Ft.
 Worth, the tall, nice-looking Marguerite Oswald and LEE were still living in New Orleans.
 On July 31, Marguerite terminated her employment at Goldrings Department Store.
 LEE Oswald ended his year-long employment at Tujague's around the same time and mother and son moved to Ft.
 Worth.
 John Pic told the Warren Commission, "He (Robert Oswald) told me about a trip that he made to pick them up or something down there.
 They called him up one time and he drove down and got them and drove back all in the same trip."
 Upon returning to Ft.
 Worth, LEE Oswald and his tall, nice-looking mother moved into an apartment in a small four-unit building at 3830 W. 6th in Ft.
 Worth, next door to fellow tenant Lee McCracken.
 In November the Ft.
 Worth chapter of the Red Cross received a letter from the tall-nice looking Marguerite Oswald who listed her address as 3830 W. 6th and gave her phone number as PErshing 22737.
 Additional records, statements from Lee McCracken, and the Ft.
-Worth city directory show that the tall, nice-looking Marguerite Oswald lived at this address from August, 1956 through early 1958.
+Worth city directory show the tall, nice-looking Marguerite Oswald lived at this address from August, 1956 through early 1958.
 The short, heavy set Marguerite Oswald impostor lived at 4936 Collinwood (PErshing 87259) for only one year.
 When she moved out of the apartment, on June 1, 1957, she owed past due utility bills.
 Mrs. Taylor (landlady) located her in an apartment on 5th St., but Marguerite (the impostor) once again refused to pay the past due bills, just as she had refused to pay past due utility bills when she moved out of 126 Exchange in New Orleans in 1954.

 After relocating to Ft.
 Worth, HARVEY Oswald enrolled in Arlington Heights High School on September 6, 1956.
 But the short, thin HARVEY Oswald was not recognized by classmates who knew the much taller, husky LEE Oswald only three years earlier in grammar school.
 Richard Garrett knew LEE Oswald quite well in grade school and watched as (HARVEY) Oswald walked up to him in the hall at Arlington Heights.
 Garrett told Life Magazine, "I remember I had to look down to talk to him, and it seemed strange, because he had been the tallest, the most dominant member of our group in grammar school.
 He looked like he was just lost.
 He was very different from the way I remember him.
 And he tried to sell me on communism."
 Phillip Anderson, who knew LEE Oswald well in grade school and spent the night at his house on several occasions, said the Oswald he met at Arlington Heights High School was "not the same person" that he knew in grade school.
 Three weeks after enrolling at Arlington Heights, HARVEY Oswald withdrew from school and joined the Marines.